SarinSwift/iOSResearch/designPatterns.md

 • There exists several similar objects and they share the same parent class or conform to the same protocol.
 Example would be if we have a Car class and several other classes(Truck, SportsCar, SUV) that conform to this parent Car class
 • A decision is to be made on which of these objects to instantiate
 [Check out the code!](https://github.com/SarinSwift/iOSResearch/blob/master/factoryMethod.playground/Contents.swift)

+#### Chain of Responsibility
+This design pattern allows a chain of different objects(all inherited from the same class/interface) to pass on the responsibility of executing a piece of logic to another object.
+So it's like chaining the receiving objects and pass the request along the chain until an object handles it!
+It consists of a ***source of command objects***, and a ***series of processing objects***.
+Each processing object contains has logic that defines the types of command objects it can handle.
+So if that certain command object isn't in the processing object, then it will be passed on to the next processing object in the chain.

+**When to apply the chain of responsibility pattern:**
+• use this pattern when you have a group of related objects handling similar events, but varies depending on event types/attributes/user choices/user inputs/etc.

+**Example of use case**
+• The Cocoa and Cocoa Touch frameworks actively use the chain of responsibility pattern for handling events!
+Objects in the chain are called ***Responder Objects***, inheriting from the UIResponder class.
+Examples of responder objects: UIView, UIViewController, UIWindow, UIApplication.
+When a view receives an event that it can't handle, it dispatches it to its superview until it reaches the view controller or window object(UIWindow).
+If the window can't handle the event, the event will finally dispatch to the application object(UIApplication) which is the ***last object in the chain***.
+Since a view controller lies in the responder chain, after all of it's managed subviews, it can intercept any view events and handle them.
+It's typical to handle view events in the view controller.